charlotte-ho/Cadence/README.md

 A software platform that coordinates demand flexibility across a fleet of AI data centers — reducing peak grid load, earning capacity market revenue, and preventing the rebound problem that makes uncoordinated site-level flexibility counterproductive at scale.

-Built for PS5715 · Intelligent Energy Systems · Columbia SIPA, Spring 2026.
+Built for PS5715 · Intelligent Energy Systems · Columbia SIPA and SUMA, Spring 2026.

----

 ## The Problem